mo-g/WPRavenAuth/README.md

 Installation
 ------------

-To install the plugin, cd to the `wp-content/plugins` directory, and then run `git clone --recursive https://github.com/gfarrell/WPRavenAuth.git`.
+To install the plugin, cd to the `wp-content/plugins` directory, and then run `git clone --recursive https://github.com/mo-g/WPRavenAuth.git`.
+I would also recommend checking out the latest stable tag.

 In the `WPRavenAuth` directory, create a directory called "keys", and add the Raven public key/cert.
 (Filenames should be `2` and `2.crt` instead of `pubkey2` and `pubkey2.crt` as they are commonly distributed).